-- a.
-Product and PROCESS Design - (1) Determination of Product and PROCESS Requirements HOW do you determine KEY product and WORK PROCESS requirements including PLANET FRIENDLY approaches? - (2) KEY WORK PROCESSES What are your organization's KEY WORK PROCESSES?
+a.
+Product and PROCESS Design

+- (1) Determination of Product and PROCESS Requirements HOW do you determine KEY product and WORK PROCESS requirements?
+HOW do you address environment protection and PLANET FRIENDLY approaches in the design? - (2) KEY WORK PROCESSES What are your organization's KEY WORK PROCESSES?
 What are the KEY requirements for these WORK PROCESSES? - (3) Design Concepts HOW do you design your products and WORK PROCESSES to meet requirements?
-HOW do you incorporate new technology, organizational knowledge, product excellence, PLANET FRIENDLY approach, CUSTOMER VALUE, consideration of risk, and the potential need for agility into these products and PROCESSES? - b.
+HOW do you incorporate new technology, organizational knowledge, product excellence, environmental protection, CUSTOMER VALUE, consideration of risk, and the potential need for agility into these products and PROCESSES? - b.
 PROCESS Management and Improvement - (1) PROCESS Implementation HOW does your day-to-day operation of WORK PROCESSES ensure that they meet KEY PROCESS requirements?
 What KEY PERFORMANCE MEASURES or INDICATORS and in-process MEASURES do you use to control and improve your WORK PROCESSES?
 HOW do these MEASURES relate to end-product quality and PERFORMANCE MEASURES? - (2) Support PROCESSES HOW do you determine your KEY support PROCESSES?
 What are your KEY support PROCESSES?
 HOW does your day-to-day operation of these PROCESSES ensure that they meet KEY business requirements? - (3) Product and Process Improvement HOW do you improve your WORK PROCESSES and support PROCESSES to improve products and PROCESS PERFORMANCE, environment protection and enhance your CORE COMPETENCIES, and reduce variability?
+HOW do you improve your WORK PROCESSES and support PROCESSES to address environment protection and climate change events as appropriate?